October 21, 2022

 Natural light makes small spaces look larger and more inviting.
 Open the blinds to let in as much light as possible and turn on lamps and overhead lights.
 You can also try shooting during twilight to give your home a soft and welcoming glow.

 Use the Right Angles

 - Try standing in a doorway or a corner.

 - Make sure you can see three walls in the photo to show off the room's dimensions.

 - Hold your camera at chest height to take pictures because it will show the room as it is without distorting it.

 Stage the Home Carefully

-While empty homes look small, overly-staged homes look cluttered.
+While empty homes look small, overly staged homes look cluttered.
 Include a few pieces of furniture in each room, but make sure not to upset the room's flow.
-You might not notice these flow issues until you shoot, which means you might need to rearrange the furniture.
+You might not notice these flow issues until you shoot, so you might need to rearrange the furniture.

 Avoid staging with area rugs since they can make rooms look small.
 Plus, you'll get to show off the beautiful flooring.